daffainfo/ctf-writeup/SpringForwardCTF 2023/NICC 98/README.md

 > https://nicc-nicc-98.chals.io/nicc98.html

 ## About the Challenge
-We have been given a website about NJIT Information and Cybersecurity Club
+We were given a website about NJIT Information and Cybersecurity Club

 ![preview](images/preview.png)